 The first challenge is to preserve respect for freedom of religion or belief regardless of the political influence, size or age of a certain faith community.
 This map shows the dominant religions in Europe [Roman-Catholicism, Protestant Christianity, Orthodox Christianity and Islam].
 In some European countries the dominant religions still persecute or stigmatize religious minorities or New Religious Movements (NRM).
 In countries with a state religion or a big majority of a particular religion the challenge for the government and the people is to inhibit the oppression of smaller religions, often labeled as "sects" or "cults".
 However, in Russia for example, crackdowns on NRM, including the Jehova's Witnesses, are still very common.
 Another example is the global issue with blasphemy and apostasy laws in Islamic countries.
-Christian groups still belong to one of the most heavily persecuted religious minorities worldwide.
+Christian groups still belong to one of the most heavily persecuted religious minorities worldwide, as Dr. Paul Coleman already explained in his introductory remarks.

 The next challenge is to preserve respect for privacy and civil liberties such as the freedom of association and assembly.
 Very often, governments sacrifice privacy sphere of its citizens under the pretext of terrorist threats.
 For this reason data-protection in the internet or phone communication is increasingly being curtailed.
 Also the idea of abolishing cash has to do with monitoring and controlling the movements of innocent private citizens who are being considered as potential terrorist suspects.
 Nobody addressed this problem as well as Edward Snowden who stated: "I can't allow the US to destroy basic liberties."
-[The whistle blower has remarked that since 9/11 the US government has continuously curtailed right to privacy and other basic freedoms of its citizens.
-Unfortunately Europe seems to emulate the US in the successive reduction of or freedom rights in the name of "protection from terrorism"]
+[The whistle blower has remarked that since 9/11 the US government has continuously curtailed right to privacy and other basic freedoms of its citizens.]

 Our third challenge is to preserve the freedom of expression against pressure from governments and groups promoting "tolerance" or "PC" (political correctness).
 Now this is a very important point that is often not understood: There is no human right that says we are not to be offended!
 Free speech also includes to a certain degree what some people would regard as "hate speech".
 For example, it must be allowed for faith based companies, churches and NGO's to criticize the controversial LGBT agenda.
 No bakery should be forced to make cakes for gay wedding parties.
-However, this has already become a big legal issue in the US and even in some European countries.
+However, this has already become a big legal issue in the US.
 Let me be clear: There exists no human right that says you must have a wedding cake.

 Another more tragic example is Asia Bibi, a young Christian woman from Pakistan who has been on a death row because of blasphemy charges.
 It was claimed that she has been insulting Islam.
-Her death sentence and imprisonment has caused a worldwide outcry and her life was spared until now.
+Her death sentence and imprisonment has caused a worldwide outcry and her life was spared.
 According to Human Rights Without Frontiers (HRWF), over 1000 blasphemy charges were filed in Pakistan in 2014.
 In the same year there was another famous case: The Saudi-Arabian blogger Raif Badawi was sentenced to 10 years jail and 1000 lashes.
-His "crime"?
-Blogging about secularism and criticizing the corrupt Saudian authorities on his website.
 But what is even more strange is that Badawi's lawyer was sentenced to 15 years prison.
 What was his crime?
 He was defending his client in court.
 This case is simply outrageous.
 Here you see a picture of Badawi's wife Ensaf Haidar who has received the Sakharov Prize (50.000 €) from the European Parliament in 2015.
 She and their 3 children currently live in exile in Canada.